MFlisar/GDPRDialog/README.md

 * supports `DialogFragment` or `BottomSheetDialogFragment` style
 * supports multiple services, already defined ones are AdMob and Firebase
+* supports intermediator services as well, also supports to load your ad providers from AdMob
 * supports custom service definitions
 * is set up via a setup class that allows you to select which possibilities you give the user - any combination of *personalised ads*, *non personalised ads* and *paid version*, depending on what you want.
 Examples:
   * allow *personalised ads* or *paid version* only
   * allow *personalised ads*, *non personalised ads* or *paid or free version*
   * combine whatever you want here...
-* optionally enable google's check if user is requesting consent form within the EAA (be careful when using this)
+* optionally enable google's check if user is requesting consent form within the EAA and even use fallback methods to using `TelephoneManager` and/or `TimeZone`
 * optionally adds a `Checkbox` for age confirmation
 * uses soft opt in by default if you offer e.g. a *personalised ads* vs *non personalised ads* version
 * it closes the app if the user did not give any consent (i.e if the user clicks the back button in the dialog)